-Without telling Darwin, extracts from his letters to Henslow had been read to scientific societies, published by Henslow as a pamphlet, and reported in magazines, [74] including $\underline{The\ Athenaeum}$.
-Darwin first heard of this at Cape Town, and at $\underline{Ascension\ Island}$ read of Sedgwick's prediction that Darwin "will have a great name among the Naturalists of Europe".
-[77][78]
+Without telling Darwin, extracts from his letters to Henslow had been read to scientific societies, printed as a pamphlet for private distribution among members of the Cambridge Philosophical Society, and reported in magazines, [75] including The Athenaeum.
+Darwin first heard of this at Cape Town, and at Ascension Island read of Sedgwick's prediction that Darwin "will have a great name among the Naturalists of Europe".
+[78][79]